syncs-usyd/syncs-constitution/constitution.rst

 2. The Society shall maintain a bank account.

-3. All payments of the Society shall be by cheque, signed by at least two members of the Executive, one of whom must be the Treasurer.
+3. All payments of the Society shall be by cheque or by Electronic Funds Transfer (EFT), signed by at least two members of the Executive, one of whom must be the Treasurer.

 4. The finances of the Society shall be maintained in accordance with the C&S Handbook for Treasurers produced by the Clubs & Societies